himani027/2048-Game/README.md

 ### Command line implementation of famous 2048 game

+2048 is a single-player sliding tile puzzle game.

-The objective of the game is to slide numbered tiles on a grid to combine them to create a tile with the number 2048; however, one can continue to play the game after reaching the goal, creating tiles with larger numbers.
+The objective of the game is to slide numbered tiles on a grid to combine the tiles having same number.

-Use your arrow keys to move the tiles.
 When two tiles with the same number comes together, they merge into one!
+(Use your arrow keys to move the tiles).

+Ex.
+If you join 2 tiles of number 2 it will become 4, 2 tiles of 4 will become 8 and so on.